 I wrote to the Home Office for clarification, and it turns out that the crucial issue is a distinction between ‘volunteering’ and ‘voluntary work’.
 The Home Office begin the section by saying that ordinary volunteering is permissible.

-The remainder of this section is an attempt to broaden the usual rules for paid employment so that they apply to internships, unpaid work experience and similar activities.
+The remainder of the paragraphs on pages 38 and 39 make an attempt to broaden the usual rules for paid employment so that they apply to internships, unpaid work experience and similar activities.
 In these settings, the person is not actually a volunteer at all – they are expected to turn up and do the task set before them, and the employer would be aggrieved if they did not do so.
 There is a verbal or even a written contract that, to all intents and purposes, would stand as a contract of employment.
 Under normal circumstances, the whole raft of employment law would apply, and the employee would be entitled to the Living Wage, to holiday pay and the other benefits of a job.

 So we read in Page 39 of the Home Office guidance, ‘It is likely to be voluntary work if: (i) there is an obligation on the individual to perform the work and in return an obligation on the organisation to provide it.
 The obligation does not have to be in writing; (ii) The individual is rewarded for that work, either through money or benefits in kind.
 An obligation to work or receipt of remuneration is likely to mean that the individual is working under a mutuality of obligation.
 Where there is mutuality of obligation, it is voluntary work. (my emphasis).